mgarces/open-esp-sprinklers/README.md

 ```

 # 3D Case
-to do, feel free to contribute, since I'm stull learning Fusio360
+to do but feel free to contribute, since I'm still learning 3D CAD design (Fusion360, OpenCAD, etc)